 This is a statement of principles, not practice.

-Practical applications of these principles are the responsibility of the Executive Headteacher and
+Practical applications of these principles are the responsibility of the Headteacher.

 The statement has been adopted by the Governing Body as a whole.